An In-Depth Look at Leash Walking Equipment

 Star Mark Collar

-This collar is a hidden gem that most dog owners are not aware of.
-It is not widely available in pet stores, but can be purchased online through Amazon.com.
+This collar is basically a step up from a martingale.
+Most dog owners are not aware of this type of collar as it is not widely available in pet stores, but can be purchased online through Amazon.com.
 This type of collar deters pulling by constricting plastic points built into the collar.

 - Can be very effective at deterring pulling when used along with proper technique